lessthanzero/Formr/README.md

 Sketch plugin that helps to maintain simple layer proportions.

 Simple proportions of shapes in most cases look aesthetically better than random.
 For now it supports even (1/1), 2/1, 4/3 and 16/9 proportions.

-More options coming soon.
+You can also use custom proportions by adding `::prop` to the layer/artboard name where "prop" can be any simple fraction and than pressing `ctrl+alt+shift+e`.
+For example, adding `::1/2` lo my 100×100 layer name and calling the plugin gets me 50×100 layer.

 *Formr* supports layers, artboards, and multiple selection.